 Doctor is the highest level of specialization in scientific research.
 It is based on an original research project that takes at least two years, resulting in the public presentation of a doctoral thesis.
 This degree can only be awarded by universities.

 Foreign Diploma Recognition

 If you have a foreign diploma and wish to continue your studies or work in Flanders, NARIC Flanders can provide assistance for the recognition of foreign diplomas and certificates.
 You can also contact NARIC-Flanders for the professional recognition of a foreign teaching diploma that you acquired in the European Economic Area or in Switzerland.

-International Study Programs in Flanders
+International Study Programs in Flanders - Study in Flanders

 Flanders provides excellent study programs and can boast first-rate student facilities.
 The internationally-oriented educational institutes offer joint degree programs and are known for their strong language courses.
 More detailed information on programs in English, admission requirements, student visa and tuition fees can be found here.